-Career Notes: Enters his senior season atop Western Carolina's career stroke average chart at 71.97 ...
-As a sophomore, became just the second men's golfer in Western Carolina history to earn an at-large bid to the NCAA post-season, earning a second individual berth as a junior ...
-Has 20 career top 10 individual finishes and 13 career top five showings ...
-His four individual medalist honors all came during his junior year ...
-Became just the fourth different Catamount men's golfer to claim the program's fifth individual medalist honor all-time at the Southern Conference Championship.
+Career Notes: A four-year starter, finished atop Western Carolina's career stroke average chart at 71.73 ...
+Also holds the top two individual single-season stroke averages at WCU including the school-record, 70.27 in 2013-14 and 71.13 averaged as a senior in 2014-15 ...
+As a sophomore, became just the second men's golfer in Western Carolina history to earn an at-large bid to the NCAA post-season, additionally earning individual berth as a junior and senior by winning the SoCon Men's Golf Championship in consecutive seasons ...
+Finished his career with 30 top 10 individual finishes and 21 career top five showings ...
+Four of his six individual medalist honors during his storied career came during his junior year.

 2011-12 (Freshman): Appeared in all 10 season events as a true freshman, pacing the team in eight tournaments including all five in the spring season ...
 Led the team with a 73.55 stroke average, placing inside the top 10 in four events including a career-best sixth-place finish at the Wolfpack Intercollegiate (Oct., 2011) ...
 His single-season stroke average ranked eighth all-time in school history ...
 A combined 13 of his 29 rounds were shot at par-72 or below ...
 Carded his career-low round of 66 in the second round of the Hummingbird Intercollegiate (Nov., 2011) ...
 Made his collegiate debut at the Spring Hill Suites Intercollegiate (Sept., 2011) recording an eighth-place finish ...
 Named to the Southern Conference All-Freshman team following the conference championship event, finishing tied for 10th at the conference finale